SSLMate/certspotter/man/certspotter.md

 -no\_save

 :   Do not save a copy of matching certificates.
+Note that enabling this option
+    will cause you to receive duplicate notifications, since certspotter will have no way of knowing if you've been previously notified about a certificate.

 -script *COMMAND*